Meritain Health Insurance Coverage for Rehab and Detox

-Does Meritain Health Pay for Treatment?
+Does Meritain Health Cover Rehab Treatment

 Meritain Health, like other insurance providers, is required to provide substance use disorder treatment coverage as is required by the Affordable Care Act.
 In fact, family members and dependents may be covered for services as well.
 The specific addiction treatment services you receive will depend on the terms of your Meritain Health plan.

-Treatment Types Covered by Meritain Health
+Types of Rehab Covered by Meritain Health

 Your substance abuse treatment plan will be tailored to your specific needs.
 Factors that determine your personal treatment plan include your substance of choice, the length of your addiction, a mental health diagnosis, and the number of drugs or alcohol you consume.
 Your treatment plan may be crafted to suit your particular insurance plan, your previous health conditions, and the state where you live as well.
 Although exact coverage will vary by plan, if you are a Meritain member and seeking treatment for a substance use disorder, you can likely expect coverage for the following services: